Home » Combatting Colon Cancer

 Here’s what I recommend my clients do:

-• Rebalance your gut microbiota: The first step to a healthy gut is eliminating processed foods and grains with a high carbohydrate content.
+• Rebalance your gut microbiome: The first step to a healthy gut is eliminating processed foods and grains with a high carbohydrate content.
 Lectins, nutrient blockers found in grains, disrupt the delicate balance of bacteria in the colon and interfere with digestion.
 Plan all of your meals instead to include high-quality protein.
 Your meal should be completed with fruits and vegetables rather than grains and other processed foods.
 One of the healthiest meals you can eat is one that includes organic fruits and vegetables and grass-fed, lean meat.

 • Avoid Antibiotics: Antibiotics should be avoided since they disturb the normal balance of intestinal flora, according to numerous studies.
 High-strength antibiotics such cephalosporins, clindamycin, fluoroquinolone, and carbapenem provide the greatest danger.
 The good news is that nature has produced hundreds, if not thousands, of safe and potentially equally effective herbal antibiotic substitutes.
 I always recommend substituting garlic, raw honey, echinacea, and curcumin for antibiotics.
 Of course, there are times when a prescription is the only appropriate option.